olliekrk/Elevators/README.md

 - Elevator is able to pick requests "on the way"
 - Average awaiting time and overall requests completion time is shortened in most cases
 - Also guarantees that every request will be served
-- Requests at the midrange will be serviced more often
+- Requests at the mid-range will be serviced more often
+- Resistant to "corrupted" cases of requests

 **Disadvantages of this approach**:
 - The algorithm is much more complex and not so simple to understand